profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 When actions of body and speech are an expression of inner ease, we find the realm of relationships more rewarding.
-It’s not by merely following our wish to be liked or any other gratification of desire that we live with lasting happiness; rather it is by appreciating where the true causes for contentment lie.
-Even wholesome wishes if held too tightly can lead to discontentment.
+It’s not by merely following our wish to be liked or any other gratification of desire that we live with lasting happiness; rather, it is by appreciating where the true causes for contentment lie.
+Even wholesome wishes, if held too tightly, can lead to discontentment.
 It’s clinging that’s the problem.
-When we see clearly our habits of clinging, at that time and in that place we also see how we don’t have to cling; we find the way out.
+When we see our habits of clinging clearly, at that time and in that place we also see how we don’t have to cling; we find the way out.
 {:.dhp-reflection}